teuncb/PaLaBuHu/README.md

 # PaLaBuHu
- A measure for proxy variables in machine learning
+A novel method for determining proxy attributes, taking predictive strength into account.